Gogoku7/LivestreamProductionManager/README.md

 - Select a file, like "/LivestreamProductionManager/FightingGames/SuperSmashBros/Ultimate/Singles/gameOverlay.html"
 - Set the resolution and framerate (1920 x 1080 at 60 frames per second recommended)
 - Enable both "Shutdown source when not visible" and "Refresh browser when scene becomes active checkbox"

+# Deploying (IIS)

+Livestream Production Manager can be deployed to IIS.
+When deployed to IIS, change the BaseUrl AppSetting to 'localhost/livestreamproductionmanager' ('localhost' is possible too, but needs some changes) in the Web.config of the application and the baseUrl variable in FightingGames/SuperSmashBros/JavaScript/OverlayManager.js to ensure the WebSocket connection to work.

+To learn how to enable IIS (don't forget to enable WebSockets), use: https://www.itnota.com/install-iis-windows/

+Deploying to IIS and running can be done manually or using Visual Studio, the default Publish.xml file should work out of the box with a correct IIS installation.